Wh1t3Rose/SkyrimSE-LaptopEdition/README.md

 Rocks are shiny at night.
 This is caused by the Vivid Weathers Mod.
 To Fix turn off "Snow Shaders" in the Skyrim Launcher Advanced Settings

+## Follower Locations as Follows:

+Sofia - Whiterun Stables.
+Recommended as first follower.
+Very funny character.
+Laying in the hay or laying on the bench.
+Crystal - Healer Trainer: Kynesgrove - Braidwood Inn INIGO - probably the best follower mod ever:  Riften Jail.
+He's next to Sibbi Black-Briar in the first cell on your left.
+Lisya - Sneak Based Standalone Follower: Whiterun - Warmaiden's Masha - Whiterun, Hall of the Dead
+Misty Skye - Whiterun The Drunken Huntsman

 ## Download
 https://bit.ly/2quJY5p